ece362-purdue/f2022-public-labs/lab-12/lab12.md

 # Lab 12: I2C (Non-mandatory, counts as extra credit)

+## NOTE: Not Finished Yet
+I'm still building and verifying that some of the later tasks work.
+Should be out Friday night.
+Will remove this note when it's done, but you can start working through the first part.

 ## 1: Introduction
 The STM32 is capable of several different protocols, making it a relatively versatile tool in the world of embedded system design.
 However, other off-the-shelf microcontrollers may not quite have everything the STM32 series does, such as the ATMEL chips that Arduinos are based off of.
 One peripheral communication protocol seems to persist is most controllers, even the cheaper ones, and that's I2C.